vpm/howto/mikrotik/mikrotik-2wan-with-aliases/readme.md

-for check, you can ping host and see connect tracking in /ip/firewall/connections
+For check, you can ping host and see connect tracking in /ip/firewall/connections
 ![Alt text](mikrotik-2wan-with-aliases-ip-firewall-connections.png?raw=true "IP Firewall Connections")